Tok/Q-gress/README.md

 ## Work in Progress

-At this stage Q-Gress is more or less a playground.
 Depending on commit history, the version presented may be nightly snapshot not behaving correctly.
-Q-Gress was never tested on Mobile and is exclusively designed for desktop browsers.
+Q-Gress was never tested on Mobile and is exclusively designed for fast desktop browsers.

 ## TODO